serverless/serverless/docs/guides/profiles.md

 <!-- DOCS-SITE-LINK:END -->

 > This is a deprecated feature of the dashboard.
-Please look at our documentaion for [Providers](https://www.serverless.com/framework/docs/guides/providers/) which replaces the use of deployment profiles for setting up AWS connections.
+Please look at our documentaion for [Providers](https://www.serverless.com/framework/docs/guides/providers/) and
+> [Parameters](https://www.serverless.com/framework/docs/guides/parameters/) which replaces the use of deployment profiles for setting up AWS connections and parameters.

 # Deployment Profiles